material-motion/material-motion/specifications/directors.md

 > Hiding the Runtime from the Director has the following benefits:
 >
-> - Director is funneled toward using a single Runtime instance.
+> - There is a primary Runtime.
-> - Larger Transactions can potentially be optimized.
+> - Large Transactions can potentially be optimized.

 `v1` **Set up**: A Director has a `setUp` method that is invoked exactly once.